tlacy1000/submarine/README.md

 ## How to run

 You'll need Node.js installed.
 You can download it at [nodejs.org](https://nodejs.org).
+You'll also need to have MongoDB installed and the Mongo daemon running.
+Download MongoDB at [mongodb.org](https://mongodb.org)

 ### Environment variables

 This repository requires certain environment variables to run.
 Create a `.env` file in the root directory with the following keys:

 ```
+MONGO_CONNECTION_STRING=mongodb://localhost:27017/submarine

 # Pick any string.
 SESSION_SECRET=
 ```